On the time consistency of collective preferences: Setup and Aggregation

-In light of the above, the Pareto problem can be formulated as follows.
-For each $(k,\theta)$ in $K \times \Theta^n$, a nonnegative consumption profile $\hat{x}:=(x^1,\ldots,x^n)$, next-period capital $y$, continuation utilities $z$, and next-period Pareto weights $\tau$ are chosen to solve the following program:
+In light of the above, the problem of finding optimal allocations can be formulated as follows.
+For each $(k,\theta)$ in $K \times \Theta^n$, a nonnegative consumption profile $x:=(x^1,\ldots,x^n)$, next-period capital $y$, continuation utilities $z$, and next-period Pareto weights $\tau$ are chosen to solve the following program: